hakai-no-kami/ROSCH/README.md

 - __Analyzer__  : Analyze ROS nodes (Offline).
 - __Scheduler__ : Schedule ROS nodes with Fixed-Priority policy.
 - __Tracer__    : Visualize ROS nodes.
-- __Tool__      : Support generating YAML files.
+- __Tool__      : Generate YAML files for using above functions.

 ## Requirements
-- ROS indigo(Ubuntu 14.04)
+- ROS indigo (Ubuntu 14.04) or ROS kinetic (Ubuntu 16.04)
+- CUDA (Optional)

 ## How to install and use ROSCH

- 1. You can create configuration files for following functions, automatically.
+ 1. [Recommend] You can create configuration files for using following functions, automatically.
      - See [docs/README.tool.md](/docs/README.tool.md)
  2. Do you want to use __Measurer__ ?
      - See [docs/README.measurer.md](/docs/README.measurer.md)
  3. Do you want to use __Analyzer__ ?
      - See [docs/README.analyzer.md](/docs/README.analyzer.md)